West Ham United vs Manchester United Preview: Red Devils head to London Stadium to face old boss

 West Ham no longer a thorn in United's side?

-A few years back West Ham were seen as a 'bogey side' from the Red Devils, however, in recent years the men from Old Trafford have ironed out the creases against the Irons - resulting in four wins and only one defeat in their last six encounters.
+A few years back West Ham were seen as a 'bogey side' for the Red Devils, however, in recent years the men from Old Trafford have ironed out the creases, against the Irons, resulting in four wins and only one defeat in their last six encounters.

 United have also only failed to score in one of their last 15 Premier League visits to West Ham, losing 1-0 in December 2006.